-·Stock options as compensation
+♦ Stock options as compensation

-Stock options are offered by shareholders in accordance with rank, roles, and achievements with the aim of increasing motivation and morale relating to the sharing of value with shareholders and achieving mid-to-long-term improvements in business performance, on the condition that the options can only be exercised upon resignation.
+Stock options are granted, as long-term incentive compensation, every year during the term of office, in accordance with rank, roles, and achievements with the aim of increasing motivation and morale relating to the sharing of value with shareholders and achieving mid-to-long-term improvements in business performance, on the condition that the options can only be exercised upon resignation.
 The remuneration structure of outside directors and those directors who are members of the Audit and Supervisory Committee comprises only fixed compensation (i.e., the fixed monthly amount).

-•Remuneration Levels and Methods of Determining Remuneration Amounts
+Remuneration Levels and Methods of Determining Remuneration Amounts

 The Compensation Committee deliberates to ensure appropriate remuneration levels and structures in accordance with each individual's duties, and takes into consideration the compensations paid by other companies in our industry so as to ensure that remuneration amounts are in keeping with the company's performance and scale of business.
 The Compensation Committee sets officers' remuneration policy, monitors the system, and deliberates on specific calculation methods.
 Based on the conclusions they reach, the compensation paid to directors who are not members of the Audit and Supervisory Committee is then determined by a Board of Directors resolution, and the compensation paid to directors who are members of the Audit and Supervisory Committee is determined through discussions by the directors who are members of the Audit and Supervisory Committee.

-•Policy for Determining the Ratio of Performance-Based Stock-as-Compensation to Compensation not Linked to Performance At Funai Soken Holdings, performance-based stock-as-compensation generally makes up 20% of total compensation, and this ratio changes in accordance with performance outcomes.
+• Policy for Determining the Ratio of Performance-Based Stock-as-Compensation to Compensation not Linked to Performance

+At Funai Soken Holdings, performance-based stock-as-compensation generally makes up 20% of total compensation, and this ratio changes in accordance with performance outcomes.

-•KPIs for Performance-Based Compensation and Performance-Linked Floating Compensation; Reasons for Choosing Those KPIs; and Methods of Calculating the Compensation
+• KPIs for Performance-Based Compensation and Performance-Linked Floating Compensation; Reasons for Choosing Those KPIs; and Methods of Calculating the Compensation

 When calculating compensation, these factors are evaluated: the group's achievement of targets (i.e., for consolidated net sales, operating income, and ordinary income) in the most recently completed business year; qualitative evaluation of the individual's progress toward achieving targets relating to his/her duties, responsibilities, performance, and degree of contribution; and the group's progress toward achieving the targets of the Mid-Range Business Plan.
 Indicators relating to achievement of performance targets are used to gauge earning capability.
-In FY2020, net sales were 25,752 million yen (10% above forecast), operating income was 5,705 million yen (5.7% above forecast) and ordinary income was 5,755 million yen (6.6% above forecast).
+In FY2023, net sales were 25,635 million yen (1.3% above forecast), operating income was 7,100 million yen (equal to forecast) and ordinary income was 7,197 million yen (0.7% above forecast).